-Continuous direct measurements showing the alleged concentration of carbon dioxide in the atmosphere have been performed only since 1958 at Mauna Loa, Hawaii, unlike carbon dioxide concentration measurements before 1958, shown in red in the graph displayed here and in non-green in this chart .
+Continuous direct measurements showing the alleged concentration of carbon dioxide in the atmosphere have been performed only since 1958 at Mauna Loa, Hawaii, unlike carbon dioxide concentration measurements before 1958, shown in non-green in this chart .
 In the nineteenth and twentieth centuries A.D., many direct concentration measurements of atmospheric carbon dioxide were higher than the measurements showing alleged carbon dioxide concentrations at Mauna Loa since 1958, and there was no runaway greenhouse-gas global warming effect.

 Certain extra mechanisms, operating in the atmosphere, and not yet described publicly, act to cause carbon dioxide to be removed from the atmosphere, which eventually results in the so-called “missing carbon sink”.
 These certain extra mechanisms need to be adequately explained and understood if the extent of human impact on the global carbon cycle is to be acceptably assessed and reliably predicted.
 The so-called “missing carbon sink ” can be explained by increased carbon fixation, such as that which occurs during increased plant growth.
 When plants grow, carbon in carbon dioxide becomes carbon in plant material such as cellulose and starch.
 After plants die, carbon from decomposed plant material is released into soil and in between layers of sediments.

 Compared to carbon dioxide emitted near ground level by man, carbon dioxide, emitted by aircraft just above the tropopause, spends a lot more time sinking in the atmosphere because of higher wind speeds at higher altitudes in addition to the greater distances to sink.
 Carbon dioxide emitted by jet aircraft does not sink straight down without any horizontal displacement due to winds and natural diffusion.